johnwhittenstudio/thunderstruck/README.md

 ## Known Bugs <a id="bugs"></a>
 - _Contact Form doesn't yet successfully send email_
 - _Ecommerce not yet connected to Shop page Checkout_
+- _Deploying to GitHub pages resulted in some quirks that need fixed_

 ## License <a id="license"></a>
 Copyright (c) 2022 _**John Whitten**_